willy-wagtail/raspberrypi-pihole/README.md

 Allow or deny specific users by altering the sshd configuration:

 - Run `sudo nano /etc/ssh/sshd_config` to open config
-- Allow users to ssh like this, `AllowUsers alice bob`, or deny users to ssh like this, `DenyUsers jane john`
+- At the bottom, allow users to ssh like this, `AllowUsers alice bob`, or deny users to ssh like this, `DenyUsers jane john`
 - Restart SSH by running`sudo systemctl restart ssh`

 ## Use key-based authentication